MRC's Campaign To Make Jordan House GOP Leader Is A Failure Topic: Media Research Center

 Arter concluded her article with some uncritical dissembling from Sanders on the doctored video:

 After the media questioned the reasoning behind the White House’s decision, Sanders issued a statement Thursday addressing reports that the video she shared was doctored.

 “The question is: did the reporter make contact or not?
 The video is clear, he did.
 We stand by our statement,” she said.

-Arter did not mention that the question was actually about the doctored video and that Sanders refused to point out that Sanders did not answer the question.
+Arter did not mention that the question was actually about the doctored video, nor did she point out that Sanders refused to answer the question that was asked.
 She's a stenographer, after all.